MosesSupposes/Purescript-By-Example/text/chapter10.md

 {{#include ../exercises/chapter10/test/URI.purs}}
 ```

-We also need to write a foreign JavaScript module.
-If the module above is saved as `test/URI.purs`, then the foreign JavaScript module should be saved as `test/URI.js`:
+We also need to write a foreign JavaScript module to import it from.
+A corresponding foreign JavaScript module is one of the same name but extension changed from `.purs` to `.js`.
+If the Purescript module above is saved as `URI.purs`, then the foreign JavaScript module is saved as `URI.js`:

 ```javascript
 {{#include ../exercises/chapter10/test/URI.js}}
 ```

-Spago will find `.js` files in the `src` and `test` directories, and provide them to the compiler as foreign JavaScript modules.

-JavaScript functions and values are exported from foreign JavaScript modules by assigning them to the `exports` object just like a regular CommonJS module.
-The `purs` compiler (wrapped by `spago`) treats this module like a regular CommonJS module, and simply adds it as a dependency to the compiled PureScript module.
-However, when bundling code for the browser with `psc-bundle` or `spago bundle-app --to`, it is very important to follow the pattern above, assigning exports to the `exports` object using a property assignment.
-This is because `psc-bundle` recognizes this format, allowing unused JavaScript exports to be removed from bundled code.
+Purescript uses the CommonJS module system when interoperating with JavaScript.
+In CommonJS, functions and values are exported from a module by assigning them to _properties_ of the `exports` object.

 With these two pieces in place, we can now use the `encodeURIComponent` function from PureScript like any function written in PureScript.
-For example, if this declaration is saved as a module and loaded into PSCi, we can reproduce the calculation above:
+For example, in PSCi, we can reproduce the calculation above:

 ```text
 $ spago repl